 I am Mitul Makadia, the Founder & CEO of Maruti Techlabs and WotNot.
 I worked as a Senior Technical Manager with a product engineering company for about five years after graduation.
 In 2009, I put down the roots of Maruti Techlabs with a single project for a US-based client.
 Our story begins with one.
 It started with a small assignment with a trusting client.
 I’m really happy to share that we still work for that client to date.

 Maruti Techlabs is a product development company, and we guide SMBs and Enterprises on the digital transformation journey.
-Right from materializing ideas through rapid application development to improving processes via RPA and AI to streamlining customer support via chatbots, we do it all.
+We do everything from materializing ideas through rapid application development to improving processes via RPA and AI to streamlining customer support via chatbots.
 Our mission is to help our clients build future-proof and intuitive digital products while guiding them with the best processes & practices that will allow them to undergo a successful digital transformation and scale sustainably.

 Having built products for our clients across 16 industries over the past decade, we have also built and continue to scale two products of our own - One of them is WotNot – an all-in-one chat marketing tool that helps businesses build a pipeline of qualified leads, drive more revenue, and retain customers, without increasing headcount.
 We help you talk to your current and future customers today at scale.

-Looking at the exceptional results they got, we decided to build an easy-to-use chatbot and live chat platform that would replicate the positive results for other companies across verticals.
+Looking at their exceptional results, we decided to build an easy-to-use chatbot and live chat platform that would replicate the positive results for other companies across verticals.
 Hence WotNot was born.
 Since then, WotNot has been helping businesses cut costs and improve their customers’ experience.

 How does your company innovate?

 Today, we are surrounded by innovation.
-The concept of innovation is catching on just as quickly as the firms that embrace it, from exciting new technology to innovative startup business models.
+The innovation concept is catching on just as quickly as the firms that embrace it, from exciting new technology to innovative startup business models.
 However, not all businesses are willing to promote innovation within their walls.
-Changing workplace processes and procedures necessitates adaptability and resilience, and, sadly, many individuals are fearful of or resistant to change.
+Changing workplace processes and procedures necessitates adaptability and resilience; sadly, many individuals are fearful of or resistant to change.

-Here are few ways through which we try to keep innovating:
+Here are a few ways through which we try to keep innovating:

-- To make innovation possible, at least the processes and culture need to be “innovation-friendly.”
+- The processes and culture need to be “innovation-friendly to make innovation possible.”
 We try our best to make that possible.

 - We reward experimentation & even failure.
 Beyond just giving our employees time to experiment, we also try to reward innovative habits.

-- Along with encouraging our team to experiment, we encourage them to do their research as well.
+- Along with encouraging our team to experiment, we also encourage them to do their research.

 - The leadership in our company tries to be progressive leaders.
 Leading by example is the best approach to inspire creativity in your organization.
-Leaders should be role models for workplace passion, a positive perspective, clear direction and vision, and, of course, the ability to embrace change.
+Leaders should be role models for workplace passion, a positive perspective, clear direction and vision, and the ability to embrace change.

 How the Coronavirus pandemic affects your business, and how are you coping?

-Except for the fact that we were now working remotely & the initial transitional challenges around that, the coronavirus pandemic has brought in different challenges for our clients in healthcare and logistics especially.
+Except for the fact that we were now working remotely & the initial transitional challenges around that, the coronavirus pandemic has brought different challenges for our clients in healthcare and logistics.
 As the world grappled with a pandemic, another crucial problem needed attention – the crisis of misinformation, rumors, and myths regarding the Coronavirus.

 The fight against misinformation became just as crucial as chaos ensued.
 To address this issue for our client, we designed a WhatsApp chatbot to provide authentic information at the users’ fingertips.
 The WhatsApp chatbot addressed the fight against misinformation and raised awareness by making reliable and verified information accessible to the general public.